MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### V. Compatibility with Other Mods

 You don't need any extra mods to complete the MGBC build, but there are some options available.
 One of the goals for the MGBC was to provide compatibility with various mods by other makers.
 In general, I tried to make the board similar to the Game Boy Pocket PCB in terms of solder points for different kinds of mods.
 The MGBC will not benefit from any mods that include audio amplification/"cleaning" or tactile button mods, as I've included those improvements already.
 Check out the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#customization-options">Customization Options</a> section in the MGBC PCB folder for information on those.

+Here are a sample of my favorite mods for the MGBC:

   - <a href="https://www.etsy.com/listing/1267252807/game-boy-color-battery-indicator-mod">Leggomyfroggo's Two-Stage Battery Indicator Mod</a>: goes in place of the power LED, changes color when battery gets low
   - <a href="https://www.etsy.com/listing/1422095615/frogulator-game-boy-colorpocket-dc">Leggomyfroggo's Frogulator</a>: a power supply that slots into the U5 socket; eyes light up for battery power indication